|

 Sets of one, two or four numbers between horizontal lines and with their

-last digits in red denote second final one-digit cycles as the
+last digits in red denote second final one-digit cycles.

-The above table clearly shows that the powers of the odd base numbers are
+The above table clearly shows that the powers of the even base numbers are

-The sum of an even number of odd numbers is even, but the sum of an odd
+sum of an even number of odd numbers is even, whereas the sum of an odd

 number of odd numbers remains odd.